airbnb/DeepLinkDispatch/README.md

 You can also generate the output in a much more readable Markdown format by naming the output file `*.md` (e.g. `deeplinks.md`).
 Make sure that your Markdown viewer understands tables.

+### Matching and edge cases

+Deeplink Dispatchs matching algo is designed to match non ambiguous structured URI style data very fast but because of the supported featureset it comes with some edge cases.

+We organize the URI data (of all URIs that are in your app) in a tree structure that is created per module.
+The URI is dissolved into that tree structure and inserted into that graph at build time.
+We do not allow duplicates inside the tree at built time and having them will fail the build.
+However this is currently only guaranteed for each module not accress modules.)

+At runtime we traverse the graph for each module to find the correction action to undertake.
+The algo just walks the input URI until the last element and *never* backtracks inside the graph.
+The children of each element are checked for matches in the alphabetic order:

+`elements without any variable element -> elements with placeholders -> elements that are a configurable path segment`

+#### Edge cases

+* Duplications can exist between modules only the first one found will be reported as a match.
+Modules are processed in the order the module registries in your `DeepLinkDelegate` creation.
+* Placeholders can lead to duplications at runtime e.g. `dld://airbnb/dontdupeme` will match both `@Deeplink('dld://airbnb/{qualifier}dupeme')` and `@Deeplink('dld://airbnb/dontdupeme')`.
+They can both be defined in the same module as they are not identical if the are defined in the same module the algo will match `'dld://airbnb/dontdupeme'` as it is more concrete, if they are not defined in the same module the one defined in the registry listed first in `DeeplinkDelegate` will be matched.
+* Configurable path segments can lead to duplications. e.g. `dld://airbnb/obamaos/cereal` will match both  `@Deeplink('dld://airbnb/obamaos/cereal/')` and `@Deeplink('dld://airbnb/<brand>/cereal')` if `<brand>` is configured to be `obamaos`.
+The same match rules as mentioned before apply here.
+* Configurable path segments can have empty values e.g. `<brand>` can be set to `""` in the previous example.
+Which would then match `dld://airbnb/cereal` if a link like that is defined already the same match rules as mentioned before apply to which match actually gets found.
+* Because of limitations of the algo the last path element (the item behind the last lash) cannot  be a configurable path segments with it's value set to `"""`.
+Currently the system will allow you to do that but will not correctly match in that case.

 ## Proguard Rules

 ```